Samuel-Dainton/portfolio-project-4/README.md

 **Home Page**
 - Carousel - The carousel displays 3 rotating images that welcome the user and direct them to interact with different areas of the site.
 This can be used later to promote new features of the site as they are added
-- Search Bar and Catagories - Filters the list of recipes displayed on the home page to the users inputs
+- Search Bar and Catagories - Filters the list of recipes displayed on the home page to the users inputs.
+I hope to improve these in the future features once I learn Ajax so that the page stays where it is when using these features.
 - Recipe Grid - Displays basic info of the recipes in the order of most recently created.
 If the user is the author of the recipe it instead shows buttons that the author can use to either update or delete their recipe
 - The recipe grid uses pagination, so if more than 12 recipes are listed then buttons will appear to seperate the next set of 12 recipes to another page